Posted in: Digital marketingLast update: 04/08/22

 What is Strategic Marketing?

-- Identify product needs through consumer research, observe and quantify sales patterns of similar merchandise.
+- Identify product needs through consumer research, and observe and quantify sales patterns of similar merchandise.

 - Modify existing products or create new ones to meet the needs and desires of your consumers.